WICG/spatial-navigation/README.md

 ## Current Status

-### Browser Support
+### Browser Support for Polyfill
-The Spatial Navigation has been tested and known to work in the following browsers:
+The Spatial Navigation Polyfill has been tested and known to work in the following browsers:

 <table>
   <tr>